Connecting Talent to Opportunity Across the Aerozone

 • Creating a feedback loop

-So we can adjust quickly and improve outcomes together
+So partners can adjust quickly and improve outcomes together

 • Staying engaged